skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/03_responding_to_data_requests.md

 # Responding to data requests

-Having an established protocol for responding to a request for data will save you time and effort (see [Develop a data request process](/work/toolkits/data-sharing-playbook/enabling-data-sharing#develop-a-data-request-process)).
+Having an established protocol for responding to a request for data will save you time and effort.
 The following suggestions will help you respond smoothly to different types of requests.

 ## Ask key questions up front